Mercaptobenzothiazole: Structure

-The molecule is planar with a C=S double bond, so the name mercaptobenzothiazole is a misnomer, a more appropriate name could be benzothiazoline-2-thione.
-Solution measurements by NMR spectroscopy could not measure the presence of the thiol tautomer that the name implies, instead it exists as a thione/dithiocarbamate and the hydrogen appears on the nitrogen in the solid state, gas-phase, and in solution.
+The molecule is planar in shape, with a C=S double bond, so the name mercaptobenzothiazole is a misnomer; a more appropriate name could be benzothiazoline-2-thione.
+Solution measurements by NMR spectroscopy could not identify the presence of the thiol tautomer that the name implies, instead it exists as a thione/dithiocarbamate and the hydrogen appears on the nitrogen in the gas-phase, solid state, and in solution.
 Theory indicates that the thione tautomer is about 39 kJ/mol lower in energy than the thiol, and a hydrogen-bonded dimer of the thione has even lower energy.
 At alkaline pH greater than 7 the deprotonated thiolate form is most abundant.
 A protonated form could not be observed in the pH range 2-11.

 Synthesis

 The compound has been produced by many methods.
+Industrially, MBT is synthesised by the Kelly process (U.S. Pat.
+No. 1,631,871), whereby Sulfur, aniline and carbon disulfide are reacted under elevated pressure at elevated temperatures in a batch reactor.
 The industrial route entails the high temperature reaction of aniline and carbon disulfide in the presence of sulfur, which proceeds by this idealized equation: